jwtty/DockerCompose-V2Ray/README.md

 3. Modify settings
    1. `init-letsencrypt.sh`
       1. Modify `domains` and `email` to be your own
-      2. If you are using Azure, the `domains` is `your-dns-name.japaneast.cloudapp.azure.com`
+      2. If you are using Azure, the `domains` is `your-dns-name.japaneast.cloudapp.azure.com` (DNS name).
       3. Note that `domains` SHOULD BE AN ARRAY, that is you should keep the parenthesis there.
    2. `docker-compose.yml`
       1. No need to modify